Millhouses and Ecclesall railway station: History

-It was built by the Midland Railway and was designed by the company architect John Holloway Sanders and opened in 1870 called Ecclesall.
-This was changed, first to Ecclesall & Millhouses and later Mill Houses & Ecclesall before becoming Millhouses and Ecclesall in 1932.
+The station was built by the Midland Railway and was designed by the company architect John Holloway Sanders and opened in 1870 called Ecclesall.
+This was changed, first to Ecclesall & Millhouses and later Mill Houses & Ecclesall, before becoming Millhouses and Ecclesall in 1932.

 It was situated on the Midland Main Line between Heeley railway station and Beauchief station, and was accessed from the Archer Road overbridge, near the junction of Abbeydale Road and Millhouses Lane.

-The station was opened at the same time as the main line from Chesterfield with just 2 flanking platforms.
+It was opened at the same time as the main line from Chesterfield with just 2 flanking platforms.
 Between 1901 and 1903 the line was widened and two lines added.
 The station now consisted of 4 platforms with two flanking platforms and an island platform in the centre.
 The station buildings were situated at road level with access by steps to the island platform.

 The station closed on 10 June 1968, and remained derelict for many years.
 The station buildings and platforms were finally removed in the 1980s, but the stationmaster's house survives as a private home.